Top 5 Best Career Paths for Creatives

 Choosing an appropriate career path after your education can be challenging.

-This is particularly true for creatives, who tend to be more interested in a career they love than one that offers high pay and an abundance of job opportunities.
+This is particularly true for creatives, who are more interested in a career they love than one that offers high pay and abundant job opportunities.

 With that in mind, below are some of the common career paths chosen by the innately creative.